raysas/modelling-project/README.md

 $\#\ new born\ IC = f (\#\ successful\ defeats)$  (details later, just not that it depends on the number of successes/failures in killing tumor cells)
 Both modes have the same behavior:
 * _random walk_ (moving randomly in grid by substituting an $NIC_0$)
-* ability to kill $NIC_1 (PT)$
+* interact with $NIC_1 (PT)$: anti-tumor, neutra, pro-tumor
-* immune cells constitently do interaction that are either immune-normal or immune-tumor
+* immune cells constitently do interaction that are either immune-normal (random walk) or immune-tumor (could kill it, be killed or nothing happens)

+**Initialization:**
+Starting with a 2d grid of size $L \times L$ (lattice), each cell is represented by an agent, all free cells (NIC 0).
+Initialize some proliferative cells in the middle and some immune cells at corner, starting with paramters found in table 3 and setting Nmm value (0.2 fig 6, or let user change it - see figure 7-9).

 ### $NIC$ rules